 As described in Note 1C, the Agency maintains bank accounts and investments for its fund in a central pool of cash and investments with the City of Coos Bay.
 Financial instruments that potentially subject the City and the Agency to concentrations of credit risk consist principally of temporary cash investments and trade accounts receivables.
-The City and the Agency place their temporary cash investments with financial institutions and limit the amount of credit exposure to any one financial institution while maintaining additional collateral with \$22.0 million (decreased to \$19.0 million in April, 2004) certificates of participation.
+The City and the Agency place their temporary cash investments with financial institutions and limit the amount of credit exposure to any one financial institution while maintaining additional collateral with \$19.0 million certificate of participation.
 Concentrations of credit with respect to trade receivables are limited due to the large number of customers comprising the City and Agency's customer base and their dispersion across different industries and geographic locations.
-During the year ended June 30, 2004, the City and the Agency fully collateralized their depsoits with adequate certificates and FDIC coverages.
+During the year ended June 30, 2005, the City and the Agency fully collateralized their deposits with adequate certificates and FDIC coverages.